godspeedsystems/gs-documentation/docs/microservices-framework/datasources/datasource-plugins/Mongoose Datasource.md

+---
+title: Mongoose Plugin for Godspeed Framework
+description: A powerful MongoDB integration plugin that enables seamless database operations through Mongoose ODM in Godspeed applications.
+Features include data modeling, CRUD operations and efficient query handling with MongoDB.
+keywords: [mongoose, prisma with mongodb, nosql database, godspeed plugin, database integration]
+---

+# Mongoose Plugin for Godspeed

-Mongoose as a datasource: It provides seamless integration with MongoDB through the Mongoose library.
+It provides seamless integration with MongoDB through the Mongoose library.
 MongoDB is a popular NoSQL database, and with this plugin, you can harness the power of Mongoose to model your data, perform queries, and interact with MongoDB in a structured and efficient manner.

 ### How to Add
 Create a godspeed project from the CLI, open the created project in vscode and then add the plugin: